 Where is Nepal located?

-It is a big question for those in western countries who are unfamiliar with Nepal, On a world map, Nepal is a sovereign independent nation that lies on a part of the Asian continent, with the highest peak, Mount Everest, China’s Tibet in the north, India’s Himalayas in the south, Mechi in the east, and Mahakali in the west, small county It is slightly larger than the state of Arkansas.
+Nepal is a landlocked country located in South Asia, bordered by China to the north and India to the south, east, and west.
+Its geographic coordinates are 28.3949° N, and 84.1240° E. The country is known for its stunning Himalayan mountains, including Mount Everest, which is the highest mountain in the world.
+The capital city of Nepal is Kathmandu.
+It is a big question for those in Western countries who are unfamiliar with Nepal, On a world map, Nepal is a sovereign independent nation, with the highest peak, Mount Everest, China’s Tibet in the north, India’s Himalayas in the south, Mechi in the east, and Mahakali in the west, small county It is slightly larger than the state of Arkansas.

 There is no doubt that Nepal is a paradise for Trekkers and is full of breathtaking Himalayan landscapes.
-In addition, one can also witness how the Nepalese people are kind, accepting, and embrace diversity in such a positive manner.
+In addition, one can also witness how the Nepalese people are kind and accepting, and embrace diversity in such a positive manner.
 In addition, it is also a land of ancient golden temples such as Pashupatinath Temple, Manakamana Temple, and Dantakali Temple.
-However, it is the Land of Diversity with over 125 ethnic groups celebrating their colourful festivals as part of its multicultural heritage.
+However, it is the Land of Diversity with over 125 ethnic groups celebrating their colorful festivals as part of its multicultural heritage.

 PEOPLE & CULTURE